 Rent the Correct Insulation Blower

-To blow fiberglass insulation, you will need a certain type of blower for expanding fiberglass insulation.
+To blow fiberglass insulation, you will need a certain type of blower for expanding the insulation.
 This blower shreds packets of compacted fiberglass insulation.
 Blowers for loose-fill cellulose insulation may not work.

 Cellulose insulation is made from recycled paper products and uses up to 85-percent recycled materials.
 Cellulose insulation is rendered inflammable by the addition of fire-retarding borates.